buzzgreyday/sspaghetty/README.md

 ### 2. Download and Install

 > [!IMPORTANT]
-> If your on Windows 10 or above, you can use WSL (Windows Subsystem for Linux).
+> If you're on Windows 10 or above, you can use WSL (Windows Subsystem for Linux).
 Here's how:
 > 1. Open a new PowerShell: `ctrl+x`
 > 2. In PowerShell input: `wsl --install`
 > 3. Restart your PC